SmallSharpToolsOpenSource/ReactSampleApp/README.md

 # React Sample App

 Working with [React Native](https://facebook.github.io/react-native/) with Swift requires an expanding number of languages from simply working with a fully native iOS app which could use just Objective-C or Swift.
 With the JavaScript used in Reactive Native app in the JavaScriptCore context the syntax can be ES6 or even ES7 syntax with types using [Flow](https://github.com/facebook/flow).
-The code is then transpiled using [Babel](https://babeljs.io) to an earlier languages specification like ES5 so that the code can run in the JavaScriptCore context and possibly a web browser if some of the code is also used by a website.
+The code is then transpiled using [Babel](https://babeljs.io) to an earlier language specification like ES5 so that the code can run in the JavaScriptCore context and possibly a web browser if some of the code is also used by a website.

 Within iOS it is necessary to use Objective-C currently to make function bindings available to the JavaScriptCore context.
 Many modern apps are built with Swift and currently it is possible to select Swift 2.3 or 3.0 for app development.